Florida Divorce Lawyers

 - Capacity - Grounds for marriage dissolution via annulment also includes mental incapacity and physical disability.
 Concerning mental incapacity, the petitioner would have had to discover the disability after the marriage occurred.
 The influence of alcohol or drugs during the time of marriage could affect one’s capacity for consent.

 At The Virga Law Firm, our seasoned litigators will use personalized assessments to determine the best path for resolution.
-We proudly serve Orlando, Tallahassee, Pensacola, Fort Walton Beach, Destin, Panama City and Panama City Beach, Florida.
+We proudly serve Orlando, Navarre, Pensacola, Fort Walton Beach, Panama City and Panama City Beach, Florida.
 Whether through annulment or divorce, let our Florida divorce attorneys develop an individualized strategy to best meet your goals.